 Importantly, some laws (like GDPR) distinguish between a “controller” and a “processor” (or similar terms).
-We note that we are a “controller” for those Services where we make decisions on how personal information is used in connection with our Services, and we are a “processor” for those Services where we only use personal information as allowed by third parties providing such personal information.
+We note that we are a “controller” where we make decisions on how personal information is used in connection with our Services (for instance in relation to personal information from visitors to our websites; from our job applicants; and about our customers and vendors to help us manage our business relationships with them), and we are a “processor” where we only use personal information in accordance with the instructions given by third parties providing such personal information.

 Information we collect